radicalbit/rbd-docs/quickstart/quickstart.rst

 	:language: java

 ..
 NOTE::
-   RBP-Antelao defines Alluxio as the default filesystem so the `alluxio://` scheme is optional and if no scheme is specified, Flink will perform operations on Alluxio.
+   RBD-Antelao defines Alluxio as the default filesystem so the `alluxio://` scheme is optional and if no scheme is specified, Flink will perform operations on Alluxio.

 =============================
 Cassandra Database connection